- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 Other ways to save

 A parent or grandparent can use an UGMA or UTMA account (i.e., "custodial" account) to save for a child, and they would have broad investment options and no limit on contributions.
 But the child named on the account would gain control once they reach a specified age governed by state rules, which in many places is 18.
-Grandparents would also still have gift tax limitations.
+Grandparents would also still have gift tax limitations of up to $16,000 per beneficiary.
 So, you would need to be ready to give up control of the money and consider the tax implications.

 There is also the potential for less student aid because the accounts would be counted as a student asset and are generally factored into the EFC at 20%, which is much higher than the 2.6%–5.6% factored in for parental assets.